 Google Fi vs AT&T — Pricing

-AT&T tends to find itself pretty close to Verizon in terms of pricing, which isn’t great for most people’s wallets.
+AT&T tends to find itself pretty close to Verizon in terms of pricing, which probably is not what you want to hear.
 Of course, we’re talking about a massive nationwide network here, so you’ll get top-notch service for your money.
 Before we offer a full breakdown, here’s a quick reference table of each carrier’s costs:

 |Google Fi Costs||AT&T Costs|